mikeperry-tor/vanguards/README_SECURITY.md

-You should also monitor the bandwidth history of your vanguards relays, using [Metrics Portal](https://metrics.torproject.org/rs.html#search/flag:Guard), especially if you are under DoS or if [BandGuards alert logs](https://github.com/mikeperry-tor/vanguards/blob/master/README_TECHNICAL.md#the-bandguards-subsystem) are present.
+You should also monitor the bandwidth history of your vanguards relays, using [Metrics Portal](https://metrics.torproject.org/rs.html#search/flag:Guard), especially if you are under DoS or if [BandGuards NOTICE logs](https://github.com/mikeperry-tor/vanguards/blob/master/README_TECHNICAL.md#the-bandguards-subsystem) are present.
 If an adversary is able to flood or DoS your service so much that it corresponds to a noticeable bump in the public relay bandwidth history data,